Luis Arraez Player Props: Marlins vs. Rangers

-The Miami Marlins and Luis Arraez, who went 1-for-4 last time in action, battle Jon Gray and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+The Miami Marlins, including Luis Arraez (hitting .386 in his past 10 games, with four doubles, two walks and three RBI), take on starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rangers.
+He strung together two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Rangers.

 Luis Arraez Game Info & Props vs. the Rangers